 Yesterday, we sat down with TAG Heuer SA Vice President Guy Sémon, to discuss the brand’s high tech watchmaking efforts.
 Specifically, we discussed the brand’s highly complicated dual architecture timepieces: the Mikrograph, the Mikrotimer, the Mikrogirder, and the Mikrotourbillon S.

 These cutting-edge ultra-high frequency timepieces act as a halo for the brand, they show off the technical prowess of TAG Heuer.
-But, Sémon was careful to mention that all of these efforts — although important for their image — are ultimately designed with the goal of being used in regular timepieces.
+But, Sémon was careful to mention that all of these efforts — although important for their image — are ultimately designed to be used in regular timepieces.
 With the idea that accuracy (or chronometry – the advancement of watchmaking) is what is most important.
 If you haven’t yet seen what a 5/10,000th of second chronograph hands looks like as it sweeps around the dial 20 times per second.
-The watch is mechanical, yet it operates at a speed that is almost unfathomable, and it sounds like an electronic motor, which is to say: silky smooth.
+The watch is mechanical, yet it operates at an almost unfathomable speed, and it sounds like an electronic motor, which is to say: silky smooth.

 TAG Heuer Grand Carrera Pendulum introduced in 2010

 Apart from Montblanc with their Bi-Frequence 1000, there is nobody else doing anything like this.

 That said, TAG Heuer is not stopping there.
 This Spring in Basel, they will introduce two more high-frequency timepieces that are a culmination of everything they know.